 What do Scarlett Johansson, cyber intelligence experts and some law makers have in common?
 Their shared concern about AI-generated videos.

-This post is from February 2019.
+This post is from February 2019 and much has changed since then.
 For more recent commentary, view the deepfakes tag.

 Known as “Deepfakes,” these videos can have damaging impact on reputations, emotional health, and even national security.
 But what is the legal status of this disruptive – and oftentimes disturbing – technology?